Brandon Lowe Player Props: Rays vs. Nationals

 - The Nationals had the 29th-ranked team ERA among all league pitching staffs (5.01).

-- Nationals pitchers combined to surrender 244 total home runs at a clip of 1.5 per game (the most in baseball).
+- Nationals pitchers combined to allow 244 total home runs at a rate of 1.5 per game (the most in baseball).

-- Williams will take the mound to start for the Nationals, his first this season.
+- Kuhl gets the call to start for the Nationals, his first this season.

-- The 30-year-old righty last appeared Wednesday, Oct.
-5 against the Washington Nationals, when he came on in relief and went six innings.
+- In his last appearance on Saturday, Oct.
+1, the 30-year-old righty started the game and went 3 1/3 innings against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.